-No active nests or birds displaying nesting behavior were observed during the field survey, which was conducted during breeding season.
-The plant communities and land cover types found on-site have low potential to provide suitable nesting habitat for year-round and seasonal avian residents, as well as migrating songbirds that are adapted to urban environments.
-No raptors are expected to nest on-site due to lack of suitable nesting opportunities, but surrounding development in adjacent properties does provide perching for raptors that may hunt on the project site.
+No active nests or birds displaying nesting behavior were observed during the field survey, which was conducted outside of breeding season.
+The plant communities and land cover types found on-site have the potential to provide suitable nesting habitat for year-round and seasonal avian residents, as well as migrating songbirds that could occur in the area that area adapted to urban environments.
+No raptors are expected to nest on-site due to lack of suitable nesting opportunities.